Ireland travel tips from a travel expert

 Ireland Travel Tips Four: Visit touristy attractions like Killarney National Park, Dingle Bay or the Blarney Castle

 Don’t skip an attraction or activity because it seems ‘too touristy.’
+To be honest, this is a true travel tip for wherever you go.

 I’ve been guilty of this myself and have regretted it.
 Tourist sites and activities are popular because they are good.
 Does that mean they are all the right fit for your family?
 No. But just because someone else says it’s ‘touristy’ doesn’t mean you won’t enjoy it.